redhat-ai-services/ai-accelerator/components/operators/openshift-ai/instance/components/components-modelregistry/README.md

-# wait-for-servicemesh
+# components-modelregistry

 ## Purpose
-This component is designed prevent OpenShift AI before the ServiceMesh resources have been successfully installed that are required for KServe.
+This component is designed help index and manage models, versions, and artifacts metadata

 ## Usage